Picorims/wav2bar/README.md

 Although there is no support for MacOS, the application may run just fine as Electron supports MacOS.
 If you would like to make a .pkg package for MacOS instead or running from source, you may look at https://www.electronforge.io/config/makers/pkg.

+## Using the Command Line Interface (CLI)

+See docs/cli.md for more details.

 ## License
 This tool is MIT licensed.